baconpaul/micro-clap-host/README.md

 Here's instructions

 1. Install Surge XT and the clap.
-(Install other claps if you want but see below).
+(Install other claps if you want but one of the modulations in). main is tied to a particular surge paramid).
 2. Build this
 ```bash
 git clone (repo)